Archduchess Maria Elisabeth of Austria (born 1743): Abbess in Innsbruck

 She did not live a monastic life: the convent afforded its members high rank, a personal allowance, a suite of rooms, and the freedom to participate in public life and high society.
 Elisabeth entertained much in her apartments, receiving guests and arranging family receptions.
 During this time, she was described as obese, and was referred to as the Kropferte Liesl' because of her smallpox scars.
 She became known and feared for her sharp wit; her friends described her as popular with a fiery personality.
 Sir John Swinburne described her sharp wit and humorous self-irony upon his visit.

-Her younger brother Leopold, who succeeded Joseph as emperor in 1790 involved her more in state affairs, giving her representational tasks.
+Her younger brother Leopold, who succeeded Joseph as emperor in 1790, involved her more in state affairs, giving her representational tasks.
 In 1790, she ceremoniously opened the Landtag (State Diet) of Tyrol in his place, and often acted as his representative at ceremonial occasions.
 She received many important guests and entertained artists such as Johann Wolfgang von Goethe.
-She was allowed to travel again and visited the Puster Valley several times with her chamberlain, Count Spaur, and spent the winter of 1800–1801 in Bruneck.
+Allowed to travel again, she visited the Puster Valley several times with her chamberlain, Count Spaur, and spent the winter of 1800–1801 in Bruneck.